 Recovery of Investment Losses in United Development Funding IV

-Have you suffered losses investing in United Development Funding IV (UDF IV)?
-If so, The White Law Group may be able to help you by filing a FINRA Arbitration claim against the brokerage firm that sold you the investment.
+Have you suffered investment losses in United Development Funding IV?
+If so, the securities attorneys of The White Law Group may be able to help you recover your losses by filing a FINRA Dispute Resolution claim against the brokerage firm that sold you the investment.